Sacramento murals & projects

 Since returning to Sacramento in 1984, I’ve created over 44 publicly placed mural and sculpture projects in the region (around 24 exterior).
 Some no longer exist.

-“Jack London,” is on the east side of Beer’s Books, on “S” Street.
+“Jack London,” now gone, was on the east side of Beer’s Books, on “S” Street.
 His face is a combination of about three different portraits- a portrayal of Jack as I see him.
 The text is from four different original manuscripts, as he wrote them, compliments of the Jack London Collection at the Huntington Library, San Marino.
 In the original concept, the text didn’t cover his face.
 But as I was painting, the text was so beautiful that I had to include it all.
 This is my second London mural.
 The first was created in 1997 at Jack London Square.
 See Jack London project for details, and the author has been a 24-year obsession ever since.

-Bread Store Mural, one of the oldest murals in Sacramento, at 29.5 years.
+Bread Store Mural, now gone, one of the oldest murals in Sacramento, at 29.5 years.
 I painted this during the Gulf War, in the winter, with freezing hands, tears streaming down my face as I listened to war news.
 The mural lasted 29.5 years.
 The Bread Store is gone, the building has sold, and is currently transforming into a new business.
 My son, Greg, shown on the bike, was eight then, now 38, an architect with a lovely wife, also an architect, and two children.
 My daughter, Lauren, in the sunglasses, is also in architecture, married with five fabulous children.

 Wide Open Walls, 2019: painted out to make way for a new mural, for , with my permission.
 Link to press event.